25 Awesome Customer Service Tips You Must Employ in 2021

 Here are some examples of popular customer service tech:

-The days of sitting around twiddling your thumbs and hoping to hear back from an email have gone.
-Live chat is a channel where customers can quickly enter into conversation with your team – and vice versa (think lead generation).
+The days of sitting around twiddling your thumbs and hoping to hear back from an email have gone by.
+Live chat is a channel where customers can quickly enter into conversation with a customer service rep – and vice versa.

 A Forrester Research study showed that 44 percent of online consumers say having questions answered by a live person while in the middle of an online purchase is one of the most important features a website can offer.

 Keep track of past customer conversations so you can pick up from where you left off and communicate with context.
-Convert these conversations into an actionable ticket, assigning them to the right department, defining SLAs, and setting levels of priority.
+Convert these conversations into actionable tickets, assigning them to the right department, defining SLAs, and setting levels of priority.
 You can even include other team members for collaboration.

 When using CRM tools, make use of the data available to deliver a tailored experience (e.g. you can wish a customer happy birthday and offer them a small discount as a gift).